 Reilein holds a Master of Business Administration degree in finance and marketing from Northwestern University’s Kellogg School of Management and a bachelor’s degree in international politics from Georgetown University.
 He serves on the Board of Governors of Georgetown University, the Metropolitan Planning Council and Timeline Theater.

-Since joining NEF in 2010, Bramblett has played an instrumental role in the growth of proprietary equity placements and management of key investor relationships.
+Throughout her tenure at NEF, Bramblett has played an instrumental role in the growth of proprietary equity placements and management of key investor relationships.